-We are happy to conduct the second student conference on enterprise architecture debts.
+We are happy to conduct the third student conference on enterprise architecture debts.
 The conference will be online again and

 From EA Models to EA Smells - CM2KG Tool

 Naturally, with the increasing complexity of the modeled system under study, also the complexity of the model itself increases.
 Although EA modeling is widely adopted in industry and much research is conducted in the field, the analysis of EA models is surprisingly underrepresented.
 Generally, two analysis approaches can be distinguished: manual and automated.
 Given the discussed complexity of EA models, manual analysis can be error-prone.
 Automated model analysis can mitigate this problem by scaling well and by providing interactive analysis means that extend static ones.